pirxthepilot/wtfis/README.md

 ### Greynoise

-Supplementary IP address enrichment source.
-Using its [community API](https://docs.greynoise.io/docs/using-the-greynoise-community-api), wtfis will show whether an IP is in one of Greynoise's datasets:
+Using Greynoise's [community API](https://docs.greynoise.io/docs/using-the-greynoise-community-api), wtfis will show whether an IP is in one of Greynoise's datasets:

 * **Noise**: IP has been seen regularly scanning the Internet
 * **RIOT**: IP belongs to a common business application (e.g. Microsoft O365, Google Workspace, Slack)